What proportion of transactions have involved a financial sponsor as a buyer or seller in the jurisdiction over the last 24 months?

 How prevalent is the use of W&I insurance in your transactions?

-W&I insurance is commonly evaluated in buy-out deals especially where targets are majority held by financial sponsors as financial sponsors need to limit any financial exposure to the maximum extent possible following their exit.
-In the year 2021, more deals relied on W&I insurance when compared to those in 2020.
-This may be attributed to large number of buy-out / control transactions in India.
+Until the last couple of years, W&I insurance was more commonly evaluated in buy-out deals, especially where targets are majority held by financial sponsors as financial sponsors need to limit any financial exposure to the maximum extent possible following their exit.
+However, recently, more deals rely on W&I insurance, including majority stake sales of asset heavy industries.
+This may be attributed to a large number of buy-out / control transactions in India and also the need of sophisticated buyers to have more credit worthy agencies backstopping indemnity obligations.
 However, the cost of the insurance can be a cause of concern for some buyers and sellers.
-Further, W&I insurance is often not available in regulated sectors and, if available, is subject to lengthy list of exclusions, that make it unviable.
+Further, W&I insurance is often not available in highly regulated sectors and, is typically subject to a lengthy list of exclusions, such as fraud by sellers / company, seller’s tax warranties, environmental and real estate warranties etc. In certain cases, sellers opt for separate top-up policies to cover for exclusions, however this has a cost impact.

 How active have financial sponsors been in acquiring publicly listed companies?

-Indian stock exchanges have seen a larger amount of activity, in terms of listing during 2021, which has led to an increase in large public market trades.
-This is expected to rise with the listings of start-ups, which turned unicorn, towards end of 2021 and early 2022.
+Indian stock exchanges have retained the momentum in the amount of activity, in terms of listing during 2022 and 2023, which has led to an increase in large public market trades.
+This is expected to rise with the listings of start-ups, which turned unicorn in the years 2022 and 2023.
+There is also a significant rise in small and medium enterprise listings in the calendar year 2023, which indicates the general surge in IPO activity in India.
 Financials sponsors are fairly active in purchasing minority stakes in listed companies.
-These investments are largely on the financial performance of the stock in the market with no rights as such.
+These investments are largely motivated by the financial performance of the stock in the market with no rights as such, other than a board seat in certain cases.
 While buyout / take private transactions are traditionally not very prevalent in India, financial sponsors are increasingly exploring opportunities in publicly listed companies, including through buy-out and take private deals.

 Outside of anti-trust and heavily regulated sectors, are there any foreign investment controls or other governmental consents which are typically required to be made by financial sponsors?

 With the government actively pursuing liberalisation, sectors that require specific government approval under foreign exchange regulations prior to investment are narrowing down.
-The year 2021 has been no exception in this regard with the government liberalising the insurance and the telecom sectors by doing away approval requirement for acquisition of shareholding up to 74% by non-residents.
 There still remains a complete prohibition on foreign investment in lotteries, gambling including casinos, chit funds, real estate business, manufacturing of cigars, cigarettes and other tobacco products.
 Further, there is a complete ban on foreign investment in atomic energy and the railways.
-Certain other sectors that require approval under foreign exchange regulations include: (i) defence (beyond 74%); (ii) banking (beyond 49% and up to 74%); (iii) print media and digital media dealing in news and current affairs (up to 26%); (v) multi-brand retail trading (up to 51%); and (vi) pharmaceuticals (beyond 74% in case of brownfield investments).
+Certain other sectors that require approval under foreign exchange regulations include: (i) defence (beyond 74%); (ii) banking (beyond 49% and up to 74%); (iii) print media and digital media dealing in news and current affairs (up to 26%); (v) multi-brand retail trading (up to 51%); (vi) insurance (beyond 74%); and (vii) pharmaceuticals (beyond 74% in case of brownfield investments).
+Separately, investments in certain market intermediaries and financial institutions, such as banks, may have additional approval requirements depending on shareholding thresholds.

-If the investing entities have a beneficial owner from a country sharing land borders with India (including Hongkong, Macau and Taiwan), such entities, pursuant to the introduction of Press Note 3 of 2020 (PN3), require an approval prior to completing any Indian acquisition.
+If the investing entities have a beneficial owner from a country sharing land borders with India, such entities, pursuant to the introduction of Press Note 3 of 2020 (PN3), require an approval prior to completing any Indian acquisition.
 PN3 does not provide any definition or threshold for determining such beneficial ownership.
 Indian companies and sellers are increasingly looking to seek protection from any PN3 risks from the buyer.
-Accordingly, if financial sponsors have limited partners from any of these jurisdictions (such as China, Honk Kong, etc) they may need to evaluate this issue closely to determine compliance with PN3.
+Accordingly, if financial sponsors have limited partners from any of these jurisdictions. they may need to evaluate this issue closely to determine compliance with PN3.
+We have seen the compliance with PN3 being made more extensive by the Ministry of Corporate Affairs in the last year, by inter alia requiring foreign residents / nationals of land bordering countries to obtain security clearance from the Ministry of Home Affairs prior to being appointed as a director on the board of Indian companies.

 How is the risk of merger clearance normally dealt with where a financial sponsor is the acquirer?

-The exemption from notifying, is provided to acquisitions where: (i) the value of the consolidated assets of the target is less than INR 3.5 Billion in India; or (ii) the value of the consolidated turnover of the target is less than INR 10 Billion in India.
+A Combination may avoid a prior approval from the CCI if either: (i) the consolidated value of assets of the target is less than INR 3.5 Billion in India; or (ii) the consolidated turnover of the target is less than INR 10 Billion in India in the financial year immediately preceding the financial year in which the Combination is undertaken (referred to as the Small Target Exemption).

-i. an acquisition of less than 25% of the shares or voting rights of an enterprise made solely as an investment or in the ordinary course of business, not leading to a change in control.
-An acquisition of less than 10% of the total shares or voting rights of an enterprise is deemed to be ‘solely as an investment’ provides that it does not confer:
+(i) An acquisition of less than 25% shares or voting rights if such acquisition is made either “solely as an investment” or in the “ordinary course of business”, and if such acquisition does not lead to the acquisition of control and also does not entitle the acquirer to have more than 25% shareholding in the target, in total, post the transaction.
+Further, an acquisition of less than 10% of the total shares or voting rights of an enterprise is deemed to be made ‘solely as an investment’ provided that the acquirer:

-- any special rights (other than those exercised by an ordinary shareholder);
+- Does not receive any special rights (other than those exercised by an ordinary shareholder);

-- a board seat (or the right or intention to appoint a board seat); or
+- Does not receive a board seat / observer right (or the right or intention to appoint a director / observer); or

-- a right that would suggest an intention to participate in the affairs and management of the target.
+- Does not intend to participate in the affairs and management of the target.

-Typically, where an approval is needed, the financial sponsor, being the acquirer, has the obligation to file an application for approval and the same is obtained as a condition precedent.
+Typically, where an approval is needed, the financial sponsor, being the acquirer, has the obligation to file an application for approval and the same is obtained as a pre-closing action.

 Have you seen an increase in (A) the number of minority investments undertaken by financial sponsors and are they typically structured as equity investments with certain minority protections or as debt-like investments with rights to participate in the equity upside; and (B) ‘continuation fund’ transactions where a financial sponsor divests one or more portfolio companies to funds managed by the same sponsor?